NCSU-Libraries/collection_guides/README.md

 ### config/database.yml

 Provide your database configuration options.
-You can use database_example.yml as a template.
+You can use `database_example.yml` as a template for MySQL, or `database_example_sqlite.yml` for SQLite (in development only).
 For more information see http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database

 ### config/application.yml
 Provide information needed to connect to the Solr index and to ArchivesSpace.
-You can use application_example.yml as a template.
+You can use `application_example.yml` as a template.

 Configuration options (all required unless specified) include:
 * `solr_host`: Your Solr host (e.g. 'solr.myinstitution.org', without the 'http://' protocol segment included)